mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 However, applications built on top of HTTP (as well as the rest of the "Web Platform") often exhibit centralization.
 As such, HTTP is an example of a platform for centralization -- while the protocol itself is not centralized, it does facilitate the creation of centralized services and applications.

-Like indirect centralization, platform centralization is difficult to completely avoid in protocol design.
+Like indirect centralization, platform centralization is difficult to prevent with protocol design.
 Because of the layered nature of the Internet, most protocols are designed to allow considerable flexibility in how they are used, often in a way that it becomes attractive to form a dependency on one party's operation.
 Notably, this can happen even if the protocol does not accommodate intermediation explicitly.

 # The Limits of Decentralization {#decentralization}